Huawei Watch: Versions

 In June 2021, Huawei announced the Huawei Watch 3 running on HarmonyOS 2.0.

 Huawei launched the Huawei Watch GT 3 SE on October 29, 2022, intended as a more cost-effective iteration of their Watch GT3 Pro.
 The watch targets customers who seek a more budget-friendly option.

 Initially, the Huawei Watch GT 3 SE will be on the market for only Vietnam and Poland, with plans for a later release in other regions.
 The model is available in two colors, black and green, and is priced at around €170 in Poland.

 As a successor to the Huawei Watch GT 3, Huawei launched Watch GT 4 and Watch Ultimate Design on 25 September, 2023 alongside Watch 4 released earlier in the year in June 2023.
 This version runs on HarmonyOS 4 and works with HarmonyOS, Android and iOS smartphones.

 Huawei Watch Fit 3 successor to Huawei Watch Fit (2020) and Huawei Watch Fit 2 (2022) series, announced and released on May 7, 2024 with a smaller screen and HarmonyOS 4.2 preinstalled.

 Huawei Watch 5 was announced in 2025.
-The Huawei Watch 5 is a stylish watch and has several health tracking features utilising AI.
+The Huawei Watch 5 is a stylish watch and has several health tracking features utilising AI with HarmonyOS 5.1 built in.
 It is available in two sizes: 46mm and 42mm, with the larger model featuring a titanium case and the smaller one offering a stainless steel option.
 One of the standout features of the Huawei Watch 5 is its X-Tap sensor, which allows users to perform health scans such as including heart rate, ECG, and respiratory health.

 The Huawei Watch 5 is compatible with both iOS and Android devices, making it versatile for users across different platforms However, it lacks extensive third-party app support, which limits its functionality compared to other smartwatches such as the Apple Watch or those running Google's Wear OS.
 The watch is priced starting at £399 for the 46mm model and is not available in the United States due to restrictions.